vic/params/README.md

 end
 ```

+That would allow you to take only valid params as you'd
+normally have with any other Ecto.Schema module.

-That would work, however it's still a lot of code,
+However it's still a lot of code, most of it
-just for creating parameter schemas and changesets.
+defining the the changeset, specifying the optional
+and required fields, etc.

 [Params](#usage) is just a simple [Ecto.Schema][Ecto.Schema]
 wrapper for reducing all this boilerplate, while still